codesport/ERC20Votes-Tokenized-Voting/README.md

 }) )
 ```

 The  Viem docs suggest using `const hash = await walletClient.writeContract(request)` after the simulation is successful.
-However, this produced an RPC error within the Alchemy RPC.
+However, this produced an RPC error within the Alchemy and Infura RPC APIs.
 The error mentioned something about not having access to the account's private key.

-Alchemy
+1. **Alchemy**
 ```
  Details: {"code":-32600,"message":"Unsupported method: eth_sendTransaction.
 See available methods at https://docs.alchemy.com/alchemy/documentation/apis"}
  ```

-Infura:
- `Details: The method eth_sendTransaction does not exist/is not available`
+2. **Infura:**  `Details: The method eth_sendTransaction does not exist/is not available`

 ### How to Read User Input from Command line Using Node's Built-in `readline` Module

 ```
-import * as readline from 'readline
+import * as readline from 'readline'

 /**
- * Continue or Abort script via based on user input
+ * Continue or abort script via based on user input
  *
  * - CLI function to verify user inputs. depends on `import * as readline from "readline";`
  * - call from within another async function